 Well materials will consist of new, threaded, flush joint PVC or stainless steel pipe, with a minimum inside diameter of 2 inches.
 If PVC is used, the riser pipe will conform to ASTM D 1785, Standards for Schedule 40 Pipe; deeper wells installed in the intermediate or Memphis aquifers require Schedule 80 Pipe.
-Materials will be new and unused and will be decontaminated prior to installation.
-Casing will only be joined with compatible welds or couplings that do not interfere with the primary purpose of the well.
+Materials will be new, unused and joined with compatible welds or couplings that do not interfere with the primary purpose of the well.
 Use of solvent or glue will not be permitted.

-Well screens will consist of new, commercially fabricated, threaded, flush joint, minimum 2-inch inside diameter (ID), factory slotted or continuous wrap PVC or stainless steel screen.
+Monitoring well screens will consist of new, commercially fabricated, threaded, flush joint, minimum 2-inch inside diameter (ID), factory slotted or continuous wrap PVC or stainless steel screen.
 Screen slot size will be based on previously available soil information, but will be generally sized to prevent 90 percent of the filter pack from entering the well.
 The screen slot size will be adjusted if site geologic conditions significantly differ from the expected conditions.
-Previous well installation at DDMT have generally used factory-slotted or wire-wrapped screens with 0.010-inch openings, no less than 10-feet in length, and no greater than 20-feet in length.
+Previous well installation at DDMT have generally used factory-slotted or wire-wrapped screens with 0.010-inch openings,